This post may contain affiliate links. Please read my disclaimer for more information.

 ● The price might seem a little expensive, but it makes up for it in quality.

-Breville Smart Grinder Pro is a professional grinder with 60 max settings to satisfy your perfect demands for different brews and grind size.
+Breville Smart Grinder Pro is a professional grinder with 60 max settings to satisfy your needs for different brews and grind sizes.

-Its model is different from any other model you will ever see.
+It is very different from any other model you will ever see.
 It comes with digitized settings that will allow you to settle the timer and the grind size manually.

 ● Eighteen ounces of hopper capacity.

 ● Its stainless steel conical burr doesn’t allow heat or static to form.

 ● It lets you grind directly into the portafilter, airtight container, paper filter; the choice is yours.